sando38/docker-ejabberd-multiarch/README.md

 ```
 volumes:
-  - /path/to/configfiles:/home/ejabberd/etc/ejabberd    # for configuration files
+  - /path/to/configfiles:/home/ejabberd/etc/ejabberd    # for (custom) configuration files
   - /path/to/database:/home/ejabberd/var/lib/ejabberd   # mnesia database & acme client certificates
   - /path/to/fileserver/docs:/home/ejabberd/files       # for HTTP fileserver functionality
   - /path/to/cert-files:/home/ejabberd/tls              # for custom tls certicates
   - /path/to/upload/files:/home/ejabberd/upload         # for HTTP upload functionality
 ```

+NOTE: if you mount a docker volume for the configuration files, those will be persistent and the startup script is not going to be applied at next startup.
+Therefore, manual changes must occur within the docker volume and the respective configuration files.

+To trigger the startup script, at least the file `ejabberd.yml` must be deleted/ renamed from the docker volume.

 ## Parameters to configure ejabberd